voorhoede/vue-components/contributing.md

 ### Tips
 - To manage the packages we use [npm workspaces](https://docs.npmjs.com/cli/using-npm/workspaces).
-- To manage publishing and changelog we use [changesets](https://github.com/changesets/changesets).

 ## Git Commit Messages
 Write the message in present tense beginning with an uppercase letter, structured like this: